Trump Campaigns in Pennsylvania County that Went for Clinton in 2016

 Outside was a venue was a huge banner that read: “Asian Pacific Americans [heart] Trump.”

-Tristin Goode, a financial analyst, drove to the rally with friends from her home in Somerset County, New Jersey.
+Tristin Goode, a financial analyst, drove to the rally with friends from Somerset County, New Jersey.
 She told the Philadelphia Inquirer, “We need law and order; we can’t have this anarchy.”
 She added: Trump “cares about this country.
 He gave up a billionaire lifestyle with a supermodel wife because he saw this country needed to be saved.”

-Evelyn Conahan, 74, a retired insurance salesperson from Luzerne County, Pennsylvania, told the newspaper she was “thrilled” by Trump’s selection of Barrett.
+Evelyn Conahan, 74, a retired insurance salesperson from Luzerne County, Pennsylvania, told the newspaper she was “thrilled” by Trump’s selection of Amy Coney Barrett for the Supreme Court.
 “He just wants what’s best for our country,” she said.
 “I pray for him every night.
 He’s being attacked from all sides.”

 People were still arriving an hour before the event was slated to start.
 There were fewer than a dozen protesters spotted outside the airport.